Back to blog

 • Customization: WeeWX wins for deep, programmatic control via Python.
 CumulusMX covers most needs with less effort.

-Whichever you pick, you are signing up to run and maintain two things: the software, and a 24/7 computer to run it on.
-Then you add a third, a web host for the output.
-None of this is hard for someone who enjoys it, but it is real, ongoing work.
-A power cut, a failed SD card, a stalled FTP upload, or a PHP version bump on your host can all quietly break your public site until you notice and fix it.
+Whichever you pick, you sign up to run and maintain two things: the software and a 24/7 computer to run it on.
+Then you add a third — a web host for the output.
+A power cut, a failed SD card, a stalled FTP upload, or a PHP version bump can quietly break your public site.

 Or skip the server entirely

-If the comparison above is making you wonder whether there is a way to get the result, a great-looking weather website, without the server and the maintenance, there is.
+If the comparison above is making you wonder whether there is a way to get the result — a great-looking weather website — without the server and the maintenance, there is.

 Pro Weather takes a different approach.
 Instead of software you install and a machine you keep running, you give it your Davis WeatherLink API key and it builds and hosts the website for you: